PharmGKB/PharmCAT/docs/technical-docs/Calling-CYP2D6.md

 Column 1 is the gene name, and column 2 (delimited by a tab character) is the star-allele diplotype call.
 You will need to create one file for each sample/patient.

 ### Formatting StellarPGx output for PharmCAT

+We have provided the following instructions for your reference on how to use StellarPGx with PharmCAT and to illustrate how you would integrate other external callers with PharmCAT.

 In order to get your caller output into the PharmCAT format, you may need to process the output from the caller.
 This is relatively straightforward with StellarPGx.
 After running StellarPGx with CYP2D6 as the target gene, it should produce a `<run_name>_summary.txt` file which looks like